 Products To Thin Polyurethane With

 You must thin oil-based polyurethane with mineral spirits and water-based polyurethane with water.
-Let’s check out some popular paint thinning compounds to see if you can thin polyurethane with them.
+Let’s check out some popular paint thinning compounds you can use:

-You can use paint thinner to thin polyurethane.
-But you must use the right paint thinner based on the type of polyurethane.
+You can use paint thinner to dilute polyurethane, but you must use the right paint thinner based on the sealant type.
 For oil-based polyurethane, use oil-based paint thinner.
 For water-based polyurethane, use water-based thinner.

-You shouldn’t use acetone to thin polyurethane.
+You shouldn’t use acetone to dilute polyurethane.
 That’s because acetone is a paint-removing solvent, which can separate the polymer from the binder.
-That makes it difficult for the polyurethane to stick properly.
+That makes it difficult for the sealant to stick properly.

-Acetone can make the polyurethane finish flash too fast.
-This means the solvent will be evaporated too quickly and this can cause the polyurethane to crack with time.
+Acetone can make the polyurethane finish dry too fast.
+This means the solvent will be evaporated too quickly and this can cause the finish to crack with time.

 Related Read: Can You Tint Polyurethane Paint?

-If the polyurethane is too thick, you must thin it before spraying.
+You must thin polyurethane before spraying it because the sealant is too thick to fit the sprayer’s nozzle.
 Thinning polyurethane for spraying also helps to archive a super smooth finish.
-When the polyurethane is thinned, it becomes lighter and can be sprayed evenly with no problems.
+When the sealant is thinned, it becomes lighter and can be sprayed evenly with no problems.

-However, if the polyurethane comes in a spray can, you don’t have to thin it.
-Polyurethane that comes in aerosol spray has been designed to be as thin as possible for easy application.
+However, if the sealant comes in a spray can, you don’t have to thin it.
+The polyurethane that comes in aerosol spray has been designed to be as thin as possible for easy application.